Ellen is at the airport, “Welcome back honeys, no problems?”

 Mani, “Want to check it out?”

 “Yes.
 Go around back.
-I will pass by the front and the other side, see if we pick up anything, people talking.
+I will pass by the front and the other side, see if we pick up anything.
 Take your Glock.”

 They put on shoulder holsters, jackets over that, exit the Hyundai.
 Mani slips down the right side of the house, Katya crosses in front, curtains are closed.
 It’s late afternoon, overcast and hazy, a bit of cover.